Disease Guide ·Intestinal Blockage ·2026

 The Repeat Offender Trap

 Some dogs are serial swallowers.
-After the first foreign body claim, some insurers add exclusions or increase premiums.
-Others classify repeat episodes as a behavioral condition with limited coverage.
-If your dog has a history of eating non-food items, check how your policy handles subsequent incidents.
+After the first claim, insurers may add exclusions or increase premiums.
+Repeat episodes may be classified as behavioral condition with limited coverage.
+Check how your policy handles subsequent incidents.

 Red flag · Deductible